Coconut Balls

 I didn’t think so.

 I’m no exception to the rule, either.
 In fact, Shawn and I were fighting over the last one of these babies.
-Well, actually, Shawn ate it and then we argued over who should have had the last one.
+Well, actually, Shawn ate it, and then we argued debated about who should have had the last one.
 I think it should have been ME!

 He had a subtle Cheshire Cat grin on his face when he apologized.
-I’m not sure I believe he’s really sorry.
+I’m not sure I believe he was really sorry.
 But I forgive him anyway.
-I mean, with less than 10 ingredients…I can just make more almond joy balls!
+With only 5 ingredients…I can just make more!

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.